wasambotechnomoto/Awesome-React-Redux-Saga-Boilerplate/Readme.md

   # Dev Mode
   * `npm run start` start the application in watch mode for server side code and client side code with webpack
   * Open http://localhost:3200/ to see the application in normal mode
+  * Mostly when you want to build code so that folder mobile_app can use it
+  # Dev Docker Mode
+  * `docker-compose up` start the application in watch mode for server side code and client side code with webpack
+  * Open http://localhost:80/ to see the application in normal mode
+  * Deploy the web app in your local machine
 ```shell
 $ npm run start